yk4to/inkdrop-qiita-connect/README.md

 Since ID matching is the highest priority, if `qiitaId` is set, it will overwrite the article.

+`qiitaId` property is automatically added when you post a new article to Qiita.

 ## Settings

 Preferences -> Plugins -> qiita-connect -> Settings